 - The location of the business

-- The designation of the LLC as member-managed or manager-managed
+- The designation of the LLC management structure

 - The statement of purpose

-The state of Colorado also allows professional service businesses to form a specific type of LLC known as a Professional Limited Liability Company (PLLC).
+The state of Colorado allows some professional service businesses to form a type of LLC known as a Professional Limited Liability Company (PLLC).